Car-Scz/C-Sharp-Projects/README.md

 •	Contoso University Tutorial Project

-	Contoso University s a very comprehensive Project that was undertaken to expand my knowledge of C#, Entity frameworks, and the Code First approach.
-After the models were created, the basic CRUD views were created.
+	Contoso University is a very comprehensive Project that was undertaken to expand my knowledge of C#, Entity frameworks, and the Code First approach.
+After the models were created, the basic CRUD views were then created.
 Functionality was added to the Index view including searching, sorting, and pagination.
 Connection Resiliency and concurrency was then eplored and migrations were enabled.
-Additional models were added and reading and updating related data was implemented.
+Additional models were added with The asssociated reading and updating of related data was implemented.
 Using async and stored procedures was explored.
 Finally, inheritance was added to the data model.